WisGateOS 2 Extensions User Manual

 - By default, no extensions are installed.

-The extension files are in IPK format, specifically created for the WisGateOS 2 and WisGate Edge hardware platform.
-A general IPK file for OpenWrt cannot be installed.
+format, specifically created for the WisGateOS 2 and WisGate Edge hardware platform.
+A general .ipk

-How to Remove an Extension
+How to Remove an Extension (v2.0.x/v2.1.x)

 - A pop-up window will appear to verify if you want delete the extension.
 Click Remove and wait for the process to finish.

-How to Use the Extensions
+How to Use the Extensions (v2.0.x/v2.1.x)

 Breathing Light

 The breathing light LED is located on the top cover of the WisGate Edge Lite 2 gateways, which helps to easily determine the gateway’s status visually.
 The breathing light extension allows you to enable or disable the breathing light on the gateway’s top cover.
-The default state of the LED is as in its Normal state - a slowly blinking blue light.
+The default state of the LED is as in its Normal state—a slowly blinking blue light.

 The Breathing Light extension is available only for the WisGate Edge Lite 2 version 2 gateways.